• Research Programs

 1. Why 90% drug development fails and how to improve it?
 (PPT Slides, Video Recording)

-This project aims to improve drug development success through the STAR system (structure-tissue/cell selectivity-activity-relationship) by addressing the 90% failure rate for immuno-oncology drugs.
+This project aims to enhance drug development success and efficiency through the STAR-guided drug design system (structure-tissue/cell selectivity-activity-relationship) for immunotherapy of cancer and autoimmune disease.

-We introduce the STAR system (structure-tissue/cell selectivity-activity relationship), which categorizes drugs into four classes based above three factors.
+We propose the STAR-guided drug design system (structure-tissue/cell selectivity-activity relationship) to enhance both success rate and efficiency.
+This system addresses the three overlooked interdependent factors for the above two interconnected problems: (a) Potency/specificity to on/off-targets that determines tumor efficacy at clinical doses. (b) On/off-target tissue/cell selectivity that influences adverse effects (on/off-target toxicity) in normal organs at clinical doses. (c) Optimal clinical doses that balances efficacy and safety as determined by potency/specificity and tissue/cell selectivity.
+The STAR system categorizes drugs into four classes based above three factors.
 STAR system prioritizes STAR class I drugs with high clinical success potential, contrasting with the current emphasis on class II/IV drugs with high failure rates.

-We are currently using STAR system to optimize PI3K inhibitors and Sting agonists for cancer immunotherapy and JAK inhibitors for treating inflammatory bowel disease.
+We are currently using STAR-guided drug design system to optimize dual targeting compounds to inhibit PI3K/activate Sting, PI3K gamma inhibitors and STING agonists for cancer immunotherapy, as well as JAK inhibitors and STING inhibitors for treating autoimmune disease.

 Why 90% of Clinical Drug Development Fails and How to Improve It?
 Duxin Sun, Wei Gao, Hongxiang Hu, Simon Zhou.
 Acta Pharmaceutic Sinica B, 2022, 12, 3049